Semiadmin/zbx-disabled-actions/README.md

 https://www.zabbix.com/documentation/current/en/manual/config/notifications/action/conditions#actions-disabled-due-to-deleted-objects
 It is sad that this is happening without any warning and without recording in the audit.
 This simple template will help you notice the problem to fix it or confirm it by manually closing a trigger.
+Macros {$ZABBIX.ROOT.URL} and {$API.TOKEN} are not set in the template because they are supposed to be used as global macros.